 Historical and geomorphological context

 Chronological data discussed in this section are reported in Figure 9.
-Global, regional and local context are essential to better the new data produced in this paper (harbour infrastructures and bathymetry).
-Comparing to the paper 1, we paid less attention to the flood and storm series affecting the Francolí delta since they were not essential to understand the main morphological evolution of the hybrid urban delta of the Francolí during the last two centuries.
-However, more detailed information about the hydrodynamics of the current harbour will be presented.
+Global, , and local contexts are essential to the new data produced in this paper (harbour infrastructures and bathymetry).
+Compared to paper 1, we paid less attention to the flood and storm series affecting the Francolí delta since they were not essential to understand the main morphological evolution of the hybrid urban delta of the Francolí during the last two centuries.
+However, more detailed information about the hydrodynamics of the present harbour will be provided.

 Geographical context: the watershed, the delta, the harbour, and the bay

-For the last two centuries, it exists better flood series and records than for previous period (Alberola et al., 2016; Barriendos et al., 2019).
+For the last two centuries, better flood series and records are available than for previous periods (Alberola et al., 2016; Barriendos et al., 2019).
 During the period 1842-2000, Pino et al. (2016) record 24 catastrophic floods in NNE Iberian Peninsula.
-Important events in this time span includes the floods of the 22-23/09/1874, 18/10/1930, 27/11/1936, 11/10/1970, and 10/10/1994 (Roca et al., 2009).
+Important events in this time span include the floods of 22-23/09/1874, 18/10/1930, 27/11/1936, 11/10/1970, and 10/10/1994 (Roca et al., 2009).
 These flash floods were triggered by coastal convective events occurring during summer or autumn (Gil-Guirado et al., 2022; Pino et al., 2016).
 The last catastrophic flash-floods of the Francolí river were recorded in 1994 and 2019 (Valera-Prieto et al., 2020).
 On the 10th of October 1994, the flood reached 1600 m3/s at Tarragona.
 During this event, 415 mm of precipitation was recorded in 24 hours upstream at the station of Alforja (Agencia Catalana de l’Aigua, 2005).
-The strongest flash flood dates to the 19th c.
-Reconstructed water discharge of the Francolí River was estimated at 3289 m3/s at Montblanc, 30 km upstream of Tarragona, for the Santa Tecla event in 1874 (Ruiz-Bellet et al., 2015).
+The strongest flash flood dates to the 19th c. when the reconstructed water discharge of the Francolí River was estimated at 3289 m3/s at Montblanc, 30 km upstream of Tarragona, for the Santa Tecla event in 1874 (Ruiz-Bellet et al., 2015).
 The flood prevention system set up by the municipality of Tarragona include embankments and drainage canals for over-flooding waters.

-Today, important engineering works characterise the coast of Tarragona including the harbour.
-In contrast, dredgings are conducted in the harbour where is located the mouth of the Francolí river.
-The currents inside the harbour have an upper layer that goes outwards while the denser lower layer goes towards the inside (Martínez Velasco, 2012).
-Wind plays a secondary role (Mestres et al., 2007).
-This water circulation is important in order to deal with water quality and the residence time of pollutants in the harbour.
-Studies demonstrates that pollution tends to stay in the harbour (Mestres et al., 2010).
-This is important since pollutants are related to the city to the north and port activities conducted around the basins.
-It should be noticed that Tarragona is one of the most important petrochemical cluster in southern Europe.
+Today, important engineering works characterise the coast of Tarragona including the harbour and dredging is conducted in the harbour where the mouth of the Francolí river is located.
+The currents inside the harbour have an lighter upper layer of fresh water that goes out to sea, while the lower layer brings coarse bedload sediment into the harbour (Martínez Velasco, 2012).
+This water circulation is also important with respect to water quality and the residence time of pollutants in the harbour and studies demonstrate that pollution tends to stay in the harbour (Mestres et al., 2010).
+This is important since pollutants may affect the city to the north and other port activities conducted around the basins.
+It should be noted that Tarragona is one of the most important petrochemical clusters in southern Europe andalthough wind plays a secondary role for water circulation (Mestres et al., 2007), it is important for air pollution.

 Historical and geographical context during the last three centuries: the port city and the harbour